voladelta/ogent-rs/ARCHITECTURE.md

 (max 600 s).
 The working directory is always `workspace.root()`, never arbitrary.
 The command is passed to the OS shell as a string.

 **Architecture Invariant:** the shell tool does not accept a `cwd` argument.
-The working directory is always the workspace root.
-This prevents shell commands from escaping the sandbox.
+Shell commands start in the workspace root, and the tool rejects obvious `cd` commands outside the workspace or `/tmp`.
+This is a usability guard, not a full security sandbox: shell commands are privileged relative to file tools and should be used deliberately.

 ### [`src/tools/repo.rs`](src/tools/repo.rs)